TinkerTools/tinker9/doc/manual/m/key/potent.rst

 .. index:: IMPROPER

-This keyword provides the values for a single CHARMM-style improper dihedral angle parameter.
+Provides the values for a single CHARMM-style improper dihedral angle parameter.
 The integer modifiers give the atom class numbers for the four kinds of atoms involved in the dihedral which is to be defined.
 The real number modifiers give the force constant in kcal/mol/|rad2| and ideal